gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-scene-graph.md

 We can do this very simply with a recursive function which is effectively

     function computeWorldMatrix(currentNode, parentWorldMatrix) {
-        // compute our world matrix by multplying our local matrix with
+        // compute our world matrix by multiplying our local matrix with
         // our parent's world matrix.
         var worldMatrix = m4.multiply(parentWorldMatrix, currentNode.localMatrix);